-Here’s a method that has been practiced for hundred of years to hasten the ripening of figs. I have done this with success and the figs were about 1-2 weeks earlier than normal.
-A few fig growers benefit with this process which allows them to sell their fresh figs 2 weeks ahead of normal fig season.
+Here’s a time-tested method that has been employed for hundreds of years to expedite the ripening of figs. I have successfully used this method, and it allowed me to harvest figs about 1-2 weeks earlier than the usual season.
+Several fig growers have harnessed this technique, enabling them to offer fresh figs for sale two weeks ahead of the typical fig season.

-First I chose a fig that is almost full size, and took a a cotton and soaked it with Olive oil.
-I rubbed a little of the olive oil on the fig. I only did this on one fig to compare the results.
-This is the breba crop (the first crop) of the Vista variety.
+To begin, select a fig that is nearly full size.
+Take a piece of cotton and saturate it with olive oil.
+Gently rub a small amount of olive oil onto the chosen fig. Initially, I experimented with just one fig to observe the results.
+This method is particularly effective for the breba crop, which constitutes the first crop of the Vista variety.